Malibushko/Ball/README.md

 This is a personal project designed to showcase technical proficiency in Unity game development and software architecture patterns.

+## Setup Instructions

+1. Clone this repository
+2. Open with Unity 2022.3 or later
+3. Allow scripts to compile
+4. Run from any scene from `Assets/Scenes/`

 ## Technical Stack

 - **Unity Version**: 2022.3 LTS